Retrieve Email Using Getmail

 getmail command regularly with cron.
 For a more detailed explanation of cron, you may consider the

-introduction to cron guide.
+guide.
 To add the “cron job”, issue the following command to edit your cronjobs:

 Add an entry to poll getmail every five minutes by adding the following line to the crontab: